To see more details about the course content, including the evaluation scheme, please click here.

-This course involves a nine-day fieldtrip to a Disney Theme Park (two travel days and five - seven days onsite.)
+This course involves a nine-day fieldtrip to a Disney Theme Park (two travel days and seven days onsite.)
 The fieldtrip is scheduled to take place over the winter semester midterm break.
 Departing on a Saturday and returning on a Sunday, students should not miss any on-campus instruction.
-However, should weather delay our return, you should be aware of the possibility of missed classes in other courses.
-The course instructor will work with students upon our return to explain the weather-delays to other professors as necessary.
+However, should weather or other factors delay our return, you should be aware of the possibility of missed classes in other courses.
+The course instructor will work with students upon our return to explain the delays to other professors as necessary.
 You should understand that you will be responsible for all material covered in any missed classes, assignments given out during missed classes, and work due for classes missed as a result of the field trip.

 All Disney theme parks are physically demanding...
 At Walt Disney World or Disneyland Paris, students will visit all theme parks, ride every major attraction, attend every major live-action theatrical event, and explore every themed area of the parks.
 Florida is hot - you should be prepared to get tired - you will be covering a lot of ground with little time to rest.
 Make sure you stay hydrated.
 Paris in February is cold - make sure you bring cold weather clothing.
 Touring strategy guides will be distributed to students prior to departure to ensure successful completion of all research goals.
 Many people travelling to Disney theme parks dedicate only a single day to each park – we will have seven full days available for the four theme parks in Orlando, or five full days for the theme parks in France, ensuring sufficient time to meet all theme park experience goals.
 You will, however, get tired, and your feet will get sore - please bring appropriate footwear!